 Jim Carrey and Ewan McGregor star in this 2009 romantic black comedy, based on the true events detailed in “I Love You Phillip Morris: A True Story of Life, Love, and Prison Breaks” written by Steve McVicker.
 This film adaptation tells the story of Steven Jay Russell (Carrey) after he leaves his wife, comes out as gay, becomes a conman, and eventually is sentenced to prison.
 While in prison Steven meets Phillip Morris (McGregor) and the two fall in love.
 Phillip is released from prison, leaving Steven missing his partner, which in turn leads him to escape prison four times in order to be with Phillip.
 The two men constantly push the boundaries of their prison sentences, and their love for each other, categorizing the true — and dark — love story as an essential LGBTQ rom-com.

-“I Love You Phillip Morris” is streaming on Hulu and Amazon Prime
+“I Love You Phillip Morris” is streaming on Prime Video and Kanopy

 “Love, Simon” (2018)